-After an initial assessment of the allegations, the Title IX Officer may - if the complainant and respondent agree - begin an Alternative Resolution process.
+In cases where the respondent is a student, and after an initial assessment of the allegations, the Title IX Officer may - if the complainant and respondent agree - begin an Alternative Resolution process.
 Alternative Resolution is a structured yet flexible, voluntary, binding, remedies-focused process for resolving complaints of prohibited conduct as an alternative to an investigation.
 Alternative Resolution seeks to stop potential prohibited conduct, prevent its recurrence, and meet the needs of the complainant, without a determination of whether the respondent violated the SVSH Policy.
 Alternative Resolution may include, among other responses, separating the parties; providing for safety; referring the parties to counseling; referral for disciplinary action; an agreement between the parties; and conducting targeted preventive education and training programs.
 The Title IX Officer is responsible for overseeing the process, including determining whether it is appropriate in individual cases; determining the form it will take, in consultation with the parties; and coordinating a response, when appropriate, with other University offices.